-It seems common sense to believe that the VIN numbers are sequential, as it would be more confusing for them not to be sequential.
-The way cars are built is that specific orders are placed for a certain specification of vehicle.
-They are then assigned a build slot - a space in the queue on a certain day.
+It seems common sense to believe that the VIN numbers are sequential, as it would be more confusing for them NOT to be sequential.
+Cars are built to orders for a certain specification of vehicle, which are then assigned a build slot; a space in the queue on a certain day.
 When a chassis arrives at the beginning of the assembly line, it is a generic chassis with the potential of being any specification.
 At the start of the assembly line, the build sheet is checked and an appropriate chassis is selected from the stack (90/110/130).

 The build sheet is then stuck to the chassis.

 The chassis was flipped over and a tow bar and other ancilliaries were attached if required.
 The second stage saw the chassis flipped upright and a VIN stamping machine was attached to the front dumb iron (photo below).
 See a video of how this works.

 This was the point where that specific chassis with the specific build sheet was linked with the vehicle's final VIN.
 The build specification was already known by the system (e.g. RHD/LHD, Engine spec, etc.) so was able to insert the appropriate digits for the final VIN.
 For the 6 digit number at the end of the VIN, it would have made sense to just take the number used for the preceding chassis and increment it by 1.
 This would mean that the last 6 number digit would be completely independent of a Defender's specification, allowing greater flexibility on the production line.